nandap4790/RailsApp/README.md

-This is the repository for the Assignment app for rails course.
+This is the repository for the Assignment app for rails course -udemy.